Privacy Auditing Synthetic Data Release through Local Likelihood Attacks: Membership Inference Attacks Preliminaries

-\paragraph{Threat Model} In this paper, we consider a "No-box" \citep{houssiau2022tapas} threat model where the adversary is assumed to have no access to the internal structure, parameters, or sampling mechanism of the generative model.
-Instead, the attack must be constructed using only two observed datasets: the released synthetic dataset \( S \sim \mathcal{G}(T) \), and an independently collected reference dataset \( R \sim \mathbb{P} \) drawn from the same underlying population.
-The auditor is not granted access to the training set \( T \), nor to labeled membership indicators, and cannot issue queries to the generator.
+In this work, we consider a ``No-Box''~\citep{houssiau2022tapas} threat model in which the adversary has no access to the internal structure, parameters, or sampling mechanism of the generative model.
+The attack must instead be constructed using only two observed datasets: the released synthetic dataset $S \sim G(T)$, and an independently collected reference dataset $R \sim \mathbb{P}$ drawn from the same underlying population.
+The adversary is not granted access to knowledge of the model implementation nor can they issue queries to a trained generator.
 This reflects deployment scenarios in which organizations release synthetic data for downstream analysis while keeping all model knowledge confidential.
-The synthetic dataset \( S \) serves as the only potential leakage surface, and the reference set \( R \) provides a statistical anchor for the population.
-This reference dataset is often assumed in No-box attacks for synthetic data \cite{ganleaks, houssiau2022tapas,vanbreugel2023membership,ward2024dataplagiarismindexcharacterizing} as well as generally for supervised learning models \citep{{Carlini2021MembershipIA,ye2022,zarifzadeh2024lowcosthighpowermembershipinference}} and represents a kind of 'worst case' scenario where an adversary may be able to find comparable data in the real world such as open source datasets, paid collection, prior knowledge, etc.
+The synthetic dataset $S$ serves as the only potential leakage surface, and the reference set $R$ provides a statistical anchor for the population.
+A reference dataset is commonly assumed in No-Box attacks on synthetic data~\citep{ganleaks, houssiau2022tapas, vanbreugel2023membership, ward2024dataplagiarismindexcharacterizing} as well as in MIAs for supervised learning models~\citep{Carlini2021MembershipIA, ye2022, Sablayrolles2019WhiteboxVB}, and represents a scenario in which an adversary may be able to find comparable data in the real world---for example via open-source datasets, paid collection, or domain knowledge.

-\paragraph{Attack Strategy} The adversary must develop a strategy in which to construct Equation \eqref{eq:membership_prediction}.
-We specifically propose that the adversary utilize the \textit{degree of local overfitting} within $S$ as the primary signal to determine whether a specific data point $x^{\star}$ belongs to the training set.